peterhcharlton/info/safer_wearables/sops/study_setup/device_initialisation.md

 ## Mobile Phone

+_These instructions are based on the assumption that the phone is brand new.
+If not, then a factory reset should be performed before carrying out these instructions._

 - **Initial turning on**:
    - select 'English (UK) language;
+   - don't insert a SIM card;
    - connect to WiFi;
    - allow to check for updates;
    - don't copy apps and data;